US states largest

 10 Largest US States

-1. Although Alaska is one of the two last states to gain admission into the Union, it is, by far, the largest US state by both total and land area.
-It covers an estimated total area of 1.7 million km2, about 17% of the US total area.
-Alaska is larger than the combined areas of the next three largest states.
-It is the world’s seventh-largest country subdivision.
-Its total land area is about 1.5 million km2 (86%), while the rest is water.
+Alaska, one of the last two states to join the Union, stands as the largest US state by a wide margin in both total and land area.
+Spanning an estimated 1.7 million square kilometers, it accounts for roughly 17% of the entire United States' total area.
+Remarkably, Alaska is larger than the combined size of the next three largest states.
+On a global scale, it ranks as the world’s seventh-largest country subdivision.
+Of its vast expanse, about 1.5 million square kilometers—or 86%—is land, with the remainder consisting of lakes, rivers, and coastal waters.

-4. Montana is the fourth-largest state with a total area of about 380,800 km2, about 4% of the US total area.
-Its land area accounts for 99% of the total area, about 376,962 km2.
-Its waters cover about 3,862 km2, making it the 26th largest state by water area.
+Montana ranks as the fourth-largest state in the US, with a total area of approximately 380,800 square kilometers, or about 4% of the nation's total area.
+The state's land area makes up the vast majority—99%, or roughly 376,962 square kilometers.
+Its water bodies cover about 3,862 square kilometers, placing Montana 26th among states by water area.

 Rank State Total area (km2)